APZH/tp/docs/UserGuide.md

 >   - This section provides instructions for new users who wish to set up SchedUrMods on their device.

 > - [2.
 Features](#2-features): A comprehensive list of all features in SchedUrMods.
->   - This section provides detailed information about each command and how to use them.
+>   - This section provides detailed information for users who want to find out more about each command and how to use them.

 > - [3.
 FAQ](#3-faq): A list of commonly asked questions for SchedUrMods.
->   - This section is useful for users who are troubleshooting issues when using SchedUrMods.
+>   - This section provides useful information for users who are troubleshooting issues when using SchedUrMods.

 > - [4.
 Command Summary](#4-command-summary): A summarised table containing all available commands
 and features of SchedUrMods.